-The State of Illinois is in the process of implementing the federal/state partnership program which was authorized by federal law in 2005.
-The financial burden of long-term care can be so large that, for many individuals (particularly those with moderate and upper-middle income) the only option is Medicaid, which requires spending down all assets in order to qualify to receive long-term care benefits.
+On January 1, 2019, the State of Illinois became the 45th state to implement the federal/state partnership program which was authorized by federal law in 2005.
+The financial burden of long-term care can be so large that, for many individuals (particularly those with moderate and upper-middle income) the only option is Medicaid, which requires spending down all assets in order to qualify to receive long-term care benefits unless an advance plan is in place prior to needing care.
+Long-Term Care Insurance becomes a primary way to plan with the added benefit of the partnership program which features additional asset protection.

 The Illinois General Assembly declared that Medicaid is not intended to cover the majority of long-term care expenses.
 Medicaid is the largest source of funding for long-term care in the United States, making the financing of long-term care costs a significant issue for both state and federal budgets.
 Furthermore, the growth in spending by both entities via through Medicaid will likely continue to increase as the American population ages.